estape11/arduino-workshop/README.md

 # Arduino Workshop
 Welcome to the Arduino workshop!
-This workshop is tailored for those with little to no prior experience with Arduino.
+This tutorial is tailored for those with little to no prior experience with Arduino.

 ## Goals
 - Understand basic electronics concepts